 Hello, I am Sanchia Parker

 I love working with them to help them achieve that.
-Over the years I have come to learn that everyone is different, and blanket nutrition advice is not helpful for everyone.
-Everyone has different backgrounds, activity levels, priorities and health concerns so every assessment I do is completely different.
+Everyone is different, and blanket nutrition advice is not helpful for everyone.
+Everyone has different backgrounds, activity levels, priorities and health concerns.
 It takes time and patience (for me and the client) to address what they want to change and work towards changing that.
 But when the changes do happen, and people reach their goals, it’s the greatest feeling.